Ahmed-safi/finalProject_testing/README.md

    * Enter Title
         - Field can\'t be missing
         * Title is Valid
+   * Enter Description
+        - Field can\'t be missing
+        * Description is Valid
+   * Enter Deadline
+        - Field can\'t be missing
+        * Deadline is Valid
  - [x] Add Comment
    - Field can't be missing
    * Comment cant be less than 7 characteres